meeeerkat/vim-browser/README.md

 ## Current state
-It's usable but there will be a lot of bugs and one needs to find another search engine (duckduckgo lite isn't supported yet due to weird url links) and hard code it (directly set into the code right now)
+It's usable but there will be a lot of bugs and one needs to find another search engine (duckduckgo lite isn't supported yet due to weird url links)
 Currently working on the document printing, user interactions & config setup

 ## Config